Suffragette/thesis-depression-fmri/README.md

-# Reproducibility Reanalysis of Bezmaternykh et al. (2021)

-Brain-network connectivity in mild-to-moderate depression — a reproducibility reanalysis using **fMRIPrep** and **NeuroMark**, in place of the original SPM12 + GIFT-ICA pipeline.
+# A reanalysis of "Brain Networks Connectivity in Mild to Moderate Depression" (Bezmaternykh et al., 2021): reproducibility of resting-state functional connectivity findings using fMRIPrep and NeuroMark

+MSc thesis reanalysing the openly available resting-state fMRI datasets ds002748 and ds003007 associated with Bezmaternykh et al. (2021), using alternative, explicitly documented analysis specifications.

 MSc thesis, Department of Computer Engineering and Informatics, University of Patras.
 Author: Christina Kouimountzi.
 Supervisor: Konstantinos Tsichlas.

 ## Overview

-This repository contains the analysis code for a reproducibility reanalysis of:
+This repository contains the analysis code for a reanalysis of:

 > Bezmaternykh, D. D., et al. (2021).
 Brain networks connectivity in mild to moderate depression: Resting state fMRI study with implications to nonpharmacological treatment. *Neural Plasticity*, 2021, 8846097.

-Using the same openly available data but a modern, standardised pipeline and a family-wise-error-controlled statistical test, the study re-examines whether the original within-DMN and DMN-ECN connectivity findings reproduce. **They do not reproduce** at the reported magnitude or stability, and the non-reproduction cannot be attributed to any single methodological choice.
+The study examines whether the principal functional-connectivity conclusions reported by Bezmaternykh et al. remain supported when the same openly available data are analysed under alternative analysis specifications.
+Here "reproducibility" is used in this restricted sense — re-examination of the same data under different, explicitly documented analytical choices — not as independent-sample replication.

+This is not a direct replication of the original workflow.
+Beyond a primary analysis, the project includes multiple targeted sensitivity and additional analyses: denoising variants, NeuroMark versus data-driven ICA, spatial matching, zero-lag versus lag-shift connectivity estimation, the Network-Based Statistic (NBS), equivalence (TOST) analyses, finding-by-finding comparisons, and Study 2 longitudinal analyses.
+These examine the influence of selected analytical choices where possible; they do not constitute a full multiverse analysis and do not isolate the causal effect of any individual choice.

+## Scope and interpretation

+- **Reanalysis, not replication.** The same openly available datasets are re-used; this is not an independent sample.
+- **Prespecified, not preregistered.** The primary analysis was prespecified; it was not formally preregistered with a public timestamp.
+- **Study 1 / Study 2 convergence.** A participant/scan-overlap audit (documented in `Appendix_Participant_Scan_Overlap.md` and `appendix_participant_overlap.csv`) indicates substantial overlap between the two datasets.
+This limits the interpretation of any cross-study convergence as *independent* evidence; it is not, in itself, a claim about the validity of the original study.

 ## Pipeline